 How to Delete User Accounts

-In case you have too many user accounts in your Windows 10 that are either not being used anymore, or you want to restrict someone’s access to your computer, you can remove them.
+If you have too many user accounts in your Windows 10 that are either not being used anymore or want to restrict someone’s access to your computer, you can remove them.
 Just keep in mind a few things: